 The feedback has been overwhelmingly positive from our customers, never before have they had such easy access to such crucial and complicated information, enabling them some Scope 3 reporting capabilities that many organisations simply do not try to report on due to its complexity.
-This is by no means the end of our journey however, we are already working to develop our ESG Insights page with further reporting capabilities, such as the embodied carbon of building materials available to purchase on the platform, fuel deliveries, training and much more - giving our customers the easy to access data they need to make informed choices to reach their own ESG targets and goals.

-We will use the same technological capabilities to influence better performance in our supply chain also.
+This is by no means the end of our journey however, we are already working to develop our ESG Insights page with further reporting capabilities, such as the embodied carbon of building materials available to purchase on the platform, fuel deliveries, training and much more also.
 We have developed a supplier tiering policy that will be automated and dynamic.
 Put simply, suppliers with better ESG credentials will be preferred at a business level - and any new and innovative products they bring to market will be advertised and displayed to our customers.